8 Tips for the Perfect Maid of Honor Toast

 Unless you are a professional speaker, the thought of giving a Maid of Honor toast at your best friend’s wedding, can fill you with dread.
-With these tips, you’ll sound like a pro – and may even cause some happy tears.
+The idea of being in front of the crowd and finding the perfect words can be overwhelming.
+With these tips, you’ll sound like a pro during your toast – and may even cause some happy tears.

 1. Plan your speech.

 A wedding speech is not a time to wing it or to wait until the last moment.
 Plan what you are going to say and practice saying it.
 Try it before a mirror or a small group of people in advance.
 Ask for feedback about the pacing too long, too fast, etc.

 2. Use the mic properly.